leobudima/elogii-blog/content/what-is-delivery-management-software.md

 So, what is field service management software?

-**Field service management software is a digital solution that helps service providers better manage operations on location.
-It automates the process, and makes it easier to plan, schedule and execute service trips, as well as collect data from the ground and electronically invoice customers.**
+**Field service management software is a digital solution that helps service providers better manage operations on location.**

+**It automates the process, and makes it easier to plan, schedule and execute service trips, as well as collect data from the ground and electronically invoice customers.**

 It lets you plan, track, and optimize those activities more efficiently, which maximizes output from teams in the field.
 And that’s very similar to [**the field service suite of Delivery Management Software**](https://elogii.com/blog/how-do-you-successfully-manage-your-field-service-using-software/).

 Of course, the crossover happens when you view and compare those similarities.
 For example, when you compare delivery drivers and field agents.

-With modern Delivery Management Software, you can input different information on your drivers such as their vehicle (and its capabilities), skill level / types, or type of driver license.
+With modern Delivery Management Software, you can input different information on your drivers such as their vehicle (and its capabilities), skill level/types, or type of driver license.

 Now translate this into a field service suite and you can use those same to include specific engineering skills, job roles, or practical capabilities.